 SI stands for Système international (of units).
 In 1960, the SI system of units was published as a guide to the preferred units to use for a variety of quantities.
 Here are some common SI units

 You can think of a system as being "self-centered."
 It's all about the world from the point of view of the system

 If q > 0, (+q) heat was added to the system in a process (endothermic)

 If q < 0, (-q) heat was removed from the system and added to the surroundings by the system (endothermic)

-In about 1845, James Prescott Joule (for whom the unit of energy is named), showed that mechanical and heat energy are equivalent.
+In about 1845, James Prescott Joule (for whom the unit of energy, the Joule, is named), showed that mechanical and heat energy are equivalent.
 His apparatus is shown here.

-He placed a heavy weight (mass = m) on one side, suspended a height h in the air, giving it a potential energy of E = mgh (g = acceleration of gravity).
+He placed a heavy weight (mass = m) on one side, suspended at a height h in the air, giving it a potential energy of E = mgh (g = acceleration of gravity).
 When the weight falls, the crank turns, moving several paddles around in the central tank of water.
-By repeating the falling of the weight on either side, Joule was able to show that not only was the water heated, but that the heat added was equal (to within the error of the experiment) to the potential energy released in the falling of the weights.
+By repeating the falling of the weight on either side, Joule was able to show that not only was the water heated by the kinetic energy of the moving paddles, but that the heat added was equal (to within the error of the experiment) to the potential energy released in the falling of the weights.

 Source: Hawkins Electrical Guide Number One

 (New York: Theo.
 Audel and Company, 1917) 90